top of page

 Ayva macunu (candied quince)

 Ayva macunu, or candied quince, is a much-loved traditional Cypriot preserve that's made when golden-skinned quinces are at their best, from late autumn through to early winter.
 With its deep rosy colour, glossy syrup and firm yet tender slices of fruit, ayva macunu is as beautiful as it is comforting.
 It has a delicate, floral flavour and fragrance, with a soft sweetness that isn't overpowering or sugary.
-The addition of cloves to the syrup adds a subtle background note tha
+The addition of cloves to the syrup adds a subtle background note that

 Çakıstes (Cypriot cracked green olives)